minicomp/ed/_texts/EN-RoyalAdventurers-1773.md

 [i]
 ## CONTENTS

-CHAP.
-I.
+<a href="#chap-i">CHAP.
+I.</a>
-The birth of Thalmeno—At the age of fif- teen he resolves privately to leave his father’s court.—Palmos is informed of his inten- tion, and determines to accompany him.
+*The birth of Thalmeno—At the age of fifteen he resolves privately to leave his father’s court.—Palmos is informed of his intention, and determines to accompany him.
-They elope together—embark on board a vessel—and land safely on the African shore.
+They elope together—embark on board a vessel—and land safely on the African shore.*			Page 1.
-Page 1.

-CHAP.
-II.
+<a href="#chap-ii">CHAP.
+II.</a>
-After traveling through the Arabian deserts, they arrive at a castle inhabited by Flo- rina, daughter of a Numidian king-, where making themselves known, their necessities are relieved, and furnished with means to pursue their travels
+*After traveling through the Arabian deserts, they arrive at a castle inhabited by Flo- rina, daughter of a Numidian king-, where making themselves known, their necessities are relieved, and furnished with means to pursue their travels.*
 10.

 [ii]
-CHAP.
-III.
+<a href="#chap-iii">CHAP.
+III.</a>
 They arrive at the palace of Folly—a dwarf appears, and prevails on them to quit the palace, which they have no sooner done, but the whole building is swallowed up.
 25.

-CHAP.
-IV.
+<a href="#chap-iv">CHAP.
+IV.</a>
-By the sound of music, they are drawn into a forest, where they find an aged father, seat- ed in a fragrant bower.—He informs them, at their request, why he lives that retired life.—At their departure he gives them the necessary instructions for their jour- ney.
+By the sound of music, they are drawn into a forest, where they find an aged father, seated in a fragrant bower.—He informs them, at their request, why he lives that retired life.—At their departure he gives them the necessary instructions for their journey.
 38.

-CHAP.
-V.
+<a href="#chap-v">CHAP.
+V.</a>
-They arrive at the court of Zanfara——and enter into the king's service—changing their names from Thalmeno to Thalmo, and from Palmos to Plivio—Thalmo is
+*They arrive at the court of Zanfara——and enter into the king's service—changing their names from Thalmeno to Thalmo, and from Palmos to Plivio—Thalmo is*[ iii ]

-[ iii ]
-appointed preceptor to the king’s daughter
+*appointed preceptor to the king’s daughter
-—and Plivio appointed governor of Ithaca castle.
+—and Plivio appointed governor of Ithaca castle.*
 47.

-CHAP.
-VI.
+<a href="#chap-vi">CHAP.
+VI.</a>
-Thalmo goes to the forest and unexpectedly meets with Athelia,— He determines to discover his passion.
-The lady treats him with great contempt, and departs abruptly.
+*Thalmo goes to the forest and unexpectedly meets with Athelia,— He determines to discover his passion.
+The lady treats him with great contempt, and departs abruptly.*
 60.

-CHAP.
-VII.
+<a href="#chap-vii">CHAP.
+VII.</a>
-Thalmo is enraged at Athelia’s abrupt departure.
+*Thalmo is enraged at Athelia’s abrupt departure.
 He resolves to write to her.
-—The princess determines to correspond with Thalmo, and acknowledges her love for him alone.
+—The princess determines to correspond with Thalmo, and acknowledges her love for him alone.*

-CHAP.
-VIII.
+<a href="#chap-viii">CHAP.
+VIII.</a>
-Plivio resolves in the absence of the gover- nor to visit the fair captive, and to set
+*Plivio resolves in the absence of the governor to visit the fair captive, and to set* [iv]

-[iv]
-her at liberty.—The prince discovers his passion for her, which the lady, for the present pays no regard to.
+*her at liberty.—The prince discovers his passion for her, which the lady, for the present pays no regard to.*
 67.

-CHAP.
-IX.
+<a href="#chap-ix">CHAP.
+IX.</a>
-The king refuses to match his daughter to Medor.—Florina is sent from court.—
+*The king refuses to match his daughter to Medor.—Florina is sent from court.—
 Medor resolves to travel.—In his passage is forced by a storm into a port in Africa;
-where he takes up his residence—Resolves to visit the court of Zanfara.—In his journey he finds a solitary habitation where he takes up his residence, and dis- guises himself like an hermit.
+where he takes up his residence—Resolves to visit the court of Zanfara.—In his journey he finds a solitary habitation where he takes up his residence, and disguises himself like an hermit.*
 87.

-CHAP.
-X.
+<a href="#chap-x">CHAP.
+X.</a>
-Thalmo sues in vain to gain the affections of Athelia.—He receives a challenge from
+*Thalmo sues in vain to gain the affections of Athelia.—He receives a challenge from
-Albion, a Zanfarian prince, and pro- mises to meet him.—Instead of meeting with the challenger, he is beset by a gang
+Albion, a Zanfarian prince, and promises to meet him.—Instead of meeting with the challenger, he is beset by a gang*
 [ v ]
-of ruffians placed there on purpose to des- troy him,—But is timely relieved by
+*of ruffians placed there on purpose to destroy him,—But is timely relieved by Plivio.*
-Plivio.
 92.

-CHAP.
-XI.
+<a href="#chap-xi">CHAP.
+XI.</a>
-Plivio acquaints Athelia of Thalmo’s mis- fortune.—At this dreadful news the prin- cess avows her love for him.—She fends to
+*Plivio acquaints Athelia of Thalmo’s mis- fortune.—At this dreadful news the prin- cess avows her love for him.—She fends to
-Thalmo by his cousin—and afterwards visits him at his apartments.
+Thalmo by his cousin—and afterwards visits him at his apartments.*
 100.

-CHAP XII
+<a href="#chap-xii">CHAP XII</a>
-Florina is ordered to the court by her father
+*Florina is ordered to the court by her father
-—She refuses to comply.—He sends a guard to force her, and she escapes to the seaside, where she is protected by an aged fisher- man.—They are taken prisoners by a Tur- kish Xebeque.—Florina is detained, and the rest set at liberty.
+—She refuses to comply.—He sends a guard to force her, and she escapes to the seaside, where she is protected by an aged fisherman.—They are taken prisoners by a Turkish Xebeque.—Florina is detained, and the rest set at liberty.*
 108.
 [vi]

-CHAP.
-XIII.
+<a href="#chap-xiii">CHAP.
+XIII.</a>
-Plivio being acquainted with Thalmos suc- cess with the princess Athelia, resolves to renew his suit.—He goes to the court for that purpose, and hearing that Mersilva, with the queen and her attendants, were taking the diversion of hunting, he deter- mines to join the chase.—By some accident
-Mersilva loses sight of the company, and is overtaken by a young lord, named Bli- thion, one of the party; he attempts her virtue, but is unexpectedly defeated in his brutal attempt by the arrival of Plivio, from whom he meets his death.
+*Plivio being acquainted with Thalmos suc- cess with the princess Athelia, resolves to renew his suit.—He goes to the court for that purpose, and hearing that Mersilva, with the queen and her attendants, were taking the diversion of hunting, he determines to join the chase.—By some accident Mersilva loses sight of the company, and is overtaken by a young lord, named Blithion, one of the party; he attempts her virtue, but is unexpectedly defeated in his brutal attempt by the arrival of Plivio, from whom he meets his death.*
 116.

-CHAP.
-XIV.
+<a href="#chap-xiv">CHAP.
+XIV.</a>
-The princess Mersilva recovers from the fright, and, with Plivio, immediately join the company, to whom they relate their adventure.—The queen informs the king of
+*The princess Mersilva recovers from the fright, and, with Plivio, immediately join the company, to whom they relate their adventure.—The queen informs the king of*
 [vii]
-Plivio’s generous behaviour to the princess.
+*Plivio’s generous behaviour to the princess.
-—The king rewards him with a command in the army.—He renews his suit to the princess, but meets with little encourage- ment.
+—The king rewards him with a command in the army.—He renews his suit to the princess, but meets with little encouragement.*
 123.

-CHAP.
-XV.
+<a href="#chap-xv">CHAP.
+XV.</a>
-The princess returns to Plivio—Having ob- tained sufficient proofs of his constancy and affection, she acknowledges her passion for him, and meets with a suitable re- turn.
+*The princess returns to Plivio—Having obtained sufficient proofs of his constancy and affection, she acknowledges her passion for him, and meets with a suitable return.*
 130.

-CHAP.
-XVI.
+<a href="#chap-xvi">CHAP.
+XVI.</a>
-Plivio informs his cousin Thalmo of his suc- cess with the princess Mersilva.—Thal- mo mentions his desire to return home.—
-Plivio consents to go with him.—They discover to the ladies their birth and pa- rentage, with their real names, and their
+*Plivio informs his cousin Thalmo of his success with the princess Mersilva.—Thalmo mentions his desire to return home.— Plivio consents to go with him.—They discover to the ladies their birth and parentage, with their real names, and their* [viii]

-[viii]
-intentions of leaving the court of Zanfara.
+*intentions of leaving the court of Zanfara.
 —The ladies resolve to join their company.
-—They depart the next night without mo- lestation
+—They depart the next night without molestation*
 136.

-CHAP.
-XVII.
+<a href="#chap-xvii">CHAP.
+XVII.</a>
-Messengers are dispatched in search of the ladies, who are supposed to be taken away by Thalmeno and Palmos, but without effect—Travelling through a forest, they find a cottage, where they alight for re- freshment, and find it inhabited by prince
-Medor, mentioned in the former part of this book—Thalmeno acquaints him of
+*Messengers are dispatched in search of the ladies, who are supposed to be taken away by Thalmeno and Palmos, but without effect—Travelling through a forest, they find a cottage, where they alight for refreshment, and find it inhabited by prince Medor, mentioned in the former part of this book—Thalmeno acquaints him of
-Florina’s retirement, and offers to con- duct him to her, which he readily accepts of.
+Florina’s retirement, and offers to conduct him to her, which he readily accepts of.*
 142.

-CHAP XVIII.
+<a href="#chap-xviii">CHAP XVIII.</a>
-Medor conducts them to the sea side, where they meet with a ship, and sail immediately
+*Medor conducts them to the sea side, where they meet with a ship, and sail immediately*
 [ix]
-Cicilia—In their voyage they fall in with a Turkish xebeque—and after an obstinate engagement she surrenders to them
+*Cicilia—In their voyage they fall in with a Turkish xebeque—and after an obstinate engagement she surrenders to them
-—Prince Medor is sent on hoard to take the command of her, and, to his great surprize, finds his lost Florina, a captive on hoard.
+—Prince Medor is sent on hoard to take the command of her, and, to his great surprize, finds his lost Florina, a captive on hoard.*
 153.

-CHAP.
-XIX.
+<a href="#chap-xix">CHAP.
+XIX.</a>
-The happy meeting of Medor and Florina.
+*The happy meeting of Medor and Florina.
 —The prince informs her he is hound for
 Cecilia, she consents to go with him—-The princess prevails on Medor to set the prize